OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ### Example workflow

 Example workflow for the usage of the DIAMetAlyzer Pipeline in KNIME (see <a href="#figure-48">Fig. 48</a>).
 Inputs are the SWATH-MS data in profile mode (.mzML), a path for saving the new target-decoy assay library, the SIRIUS 4.9.0 executable, the DDA data (.mzML), custom libraries and adducts for **AccurateMassSearch**, the min/max fragment mass-to-charge to be able to restrict the mass of the transitions and the path to the PyProphet executable.
-The DDA is used for feature detection, adduct grouping, and accurate mass search and forwarded to the **AssayGeneratorMetabo**.
+The DDA is used for feature detection, adduct grouping, accurate mass search and forwarded to the **AssayGeneratorMetabo**.
 Here, feature mapping is performed to collect MS2 spectra that belong to a feature.
-All information collected before (feature, adduct, putative identification, MS2 spectra) is then internally forwarded to SIRIUS.
+All information collected before (feautre, adduct, putative identification, MS2 spectra) are then internally forwarded to SIRIUS.
 SIRIUS is used for fragment annotation and decoy generation based on the fragmentation tree re-rooting approach.
 This information is then used to filter spectra/decoys based on their explained intensity (min.
 85%).
-Afterwards, internal feature linking is performed which is most important for untargeted experiments using a lot of DDA data to construct the library.
+Afterwards internal feature linking is performed which is most important for untargeted experiments using a lot of DDA data to construct the library.
 The constructed target-decoy assay library is processed with the SWATH-MS data in OpenSWATH.
 The results are used by PyProphet for scoring and output a list of metabolites with their respective q-value and quantitative information.

 (Figure_48)=
 |![Example workflow for the usage of the DIAMetAlyzer Pipeline in KNIME](/images/openms-user-tutorial/openswath/oswm_example_wf.png)|